 1100 Kings Hwy.
 N.

-Writing the Journey is a six-part workshop series designed to help you express and document your thoughts and feelings about your journey with breast cancer.
-Whether you are newly diagnosed, have recently completed treatment, are years beyond treatment, or are living with metastatic breast cancer, this writing series offers you a safe and creative outlet for processing and coping with your experience.
+Writing the Journey, a 6-part workshop series for women affected by breast cancer, is a program to help you express and document in writing your thoughts and feelings about your breast cancer journey.
+Whether you are newly diagnosed, have recently completed treatment, are years beyond, or are living with metastatic breast cancer, this writing series offers you a safe and creative outlet for processing and coping with your experience.
 No previous writing experience is necessary!

-Personal writing can be shared with fellow group members; though, sharing your personal writing is not an expectation or a requirement!
+During this workshop series, personal writing can be shared with fellow group members sitting around the table - or not.
+Sharing your personal writing is not an expectation or a requirement!
 That’s a decision each participant is invited to make for herself.